 “Dogs are omnivores, which means they can eat both meat and plant-based foods.
 As long as you buy a complete commercial food appropriate for your dog’s age and lifestyle, your dog will be getting all the nutrients they need whether you’re feeding meat or not”

-“As a novel source of protein, insect meal is hypoallergenic for our pets, which is great news for sensitive tummies and itchy skin.
-It’s a great alternative for dogs that suffer from meat-related allergies.
-It’s also rich in omegas and healthy fats, which support soft skin and shiny coats.
+As a novel source of protein, insects are naturally hypoallergenic for pets, which is great news for sensitive tummies and itchy skin caused by meat-related allergies.
+Insect protein is rich in omegas and healthy fats, which support soft skin and shiny coats.
 Move out the way Beyoncé.

 In terms of sustainability facts we can tell you that: